Alec Douglas-Home: Military service and backbench MP

-Postwar and House of Lords (1945–57)
+Postwar career (1950–1960)

+Re-election to Parliament and peerage

-In 1950, Clement Attlee, the Labour Prime Minister, called a general election.
+In 1950, Clement Attlee, the Labour prime minister, called a general election.
 Dunglass was invited to stand once again as Unionist candidate for Lanark.
 Having been disgusted at personal attacks during the 1945 campaign by Tom Steele, his Labour opponent, Dunglass did not scruple to remind the voters of Lanark that Steele had warmly thanked the Communist Party and its members for helping him take the seat from the Unionists.
 By 1950, with the Cold War at its height, Steele's association with the communists was a crucial electoral liability.
 Dunglass regained the seat with one of the smallest majorities in any British constituency: 19,890 to Labour's 19,205.
 Labour narrowly won the general election, with a majority of five.

 In July 1951 the 13th earl died.
-Dunglass succeeded him, inheriting the title of Earl of Home together with the extensive family estates, including the Hirsel, the Douglas-Homes' principal residence.
+Dunglass succeeded him, inheriting the title of Earl of Home together with the extensive family estates, including The Hirsel, the Douglas-Homes' principal residence.
 The new Lord Home took his seat in the Lords; a by-election was called to appoint a new MP for Lanark, but it was still pending when Attlee called another general election in October 1951.
 The Unionists held Lanark, and the national result gave the Conservatives under Churchill a small but working majority of seventeen.